garrettdowd/py_ptv/README.md

 **ptv_veh.car**
 This module provides a python object to easily interact with vehicles in Vissim.
 *Documentation on the provided methods needs to be written*
+###

 ## uav
 **ptv_veh.uav**
 This module allows you to add a UAV to your Vissim simulation environment.
-Decision logic and dynamics are fully handled within this class.
+Decision logic and dynamics are fully handled within this module.
 The UAV can be visualized as a 3D model during simulation.
 Video recordings can be taken from the persepctive of the UAV.
 *Documentation on the provided methods needs to be written*